 Daniel and Rosauli Djami first got involved in this work when they stepped out in faith by selling their home in Loma Linda and moving to the hills of Georgia & Wildwood Lifestyle Center.
 After taking both the six-month Health Evangelism course followed by an Advanced course they stayed on as staff for several years.
 Through this time they made several missionary journey’s to Indonesia teaching short LIGHT courses.
 As a result of those efforts a school has been born through the combined efforts of the Healing Way Indonesia ministry and LIGHT.
 Daniel and his family currently spend nine months each year in Indonesia helping to develop that program and searching where else LIGHT may spread.

 Joanna Kim was a student and missionary in South Korea at Achinae Institute and Waldensian Valley Academy for 12 years.
-She also had a variety of experiences in various departments at other self-supporting institutions such as Cave Springs Home, Chestnut Hill, and Wildwood Lifestyle Center, totaling 30 years of self-supporting missionary experience.
+She also has a variety of experiences in various departments at other self-supporting institutions such as Cave Springs Home, Chestnut Hill, and Wildwood Lifestyle Center, totaling 30 years of self-supporting missionary experience.
 She worked in China, Japan, and 5 other countries as a medical missionary.
 Joanna strongly feels that God will use the Korean people to spread the Everlasting Gospel to Asia and the whole world in a special way.
-Because of this belief, she wrote a book and produced a DVD named “Natural Healing Talk 58″ to help train Korean medical missionaries.
-Joanna is currently serving as our Korean LIGHT Director and has the specific task of developing our Korean Online LIGHT School.
-Joanna has worked together with 7 ordained pastors and 9 laymen develop this training into Korean.
+Because of this belief, she wrote a book and produced a DVD named “Natural Healing Talk 58” to help train Korean medical missionaries.
+Joanna is currently serving as our Korean Director and has the specific task of developing LIGHT’s Korean Online School.
+Joanna has worked together with 7 ordained pastors and 9 laymen to develop this training in Korean.
 Her long term goal is to establish a medical missionary training school in South Korea.